MJKWoolnough/pagination/README.md

 }
 ```

-Pagination contains the information necessary to print a proper pagination
+Pagination contains the information necessary to print a proper pagination.

 #### func (Pagination) HTML

 ```go
 func (p Pagination) HTML(urlBase string) string
 ```
-HTML calls Print with a HTML based pageFn and a simple elipses.
+HTML calls Print with a HTML based pageFn and a simple ellipses.

 The urlBase will have the page number appended to it, so it needs to be
 formatted with this in mind.